aesuli/toXY/README.md

 ## Installation

 I assume you already have Inkscape installed.
-This extension is compatible with Inkscape for version 1.0 and higher.
+This extension is compatible with Inkscape for version 1.3 and higher.
+For Inkscape 1.2 refer to [this version of the code](https://github.com/aesuli/toXY/tree/inkscape_v1.2)

-Close Inkscape.
+### Installation from Inkscape

+This is the preferred way to install the extension.

+Download the latest release from GitHub as a zip file.

+Open Inkscape, select "Extensions" on the menu bar, and the "Manage Extensions".
+Select the "Install Packages" tab, and then the button with the image of a folder.
+Select the zip file you downloaded, and click "Open".
+Close the "Extensions" window and restart Inkscape to conclude the installation.

+### Manual installation

+Close Inkscape if it is running.
 Copy the two files (`toXY.inx` and `toXY.py`) into the extensions directory of Inkscape, which is usually located:
  * on Windows: `%userprofile%\AppData\Roaming\inkscape\extensions` or `C:\Program Files\Inkscape\share\extensions`
  * on Linux: `/usr/share/inkscape/extensions`